Thomas H. B. Browne: Confederate soldier

 During the Civil War Browne dropped out of school to enlist as a private in Company F of 39th Virginia Infantry, where his widowed father served as surgeon (and would by 1864 run a division of Chimborazo Hospital in Richmond).
 Browne later fought with Chew's Battalion of Stuart Horse Artillery.
 He was with the Army of Northern Virginia when it surrendered at Appomattox Court House on April 9, 1865.
 His elder brother Orris, after graduating from VMI in 1862, served on the CSS Shenandoah.

 Career

-Admitted to the Virginia bar in 1868, Browne and returned to his home town to practice law, and his elder brother also returned and advocated agricultural reforms as well as held a state job regulating the oyster industry.
+Admitted to the Virginia bar in 1868, Browne returned to his home town to practice law, and his elder brother also returned and advocated agricultural reforms as well as held a state job regulating the oyster industry.
 Accomack County voters elected Browne as Commonwealth attorney (prosecutor) in 1873, and re-elected him as well.

 In 1886, voters in the surrounding 1st Congressional district narrowly elected Browne as a Republican to represent them in the 50th United States Congress.
 He defeated incumbent Thomas Croxton.
 Two years later Browne won re-election to the 51st Congress, but in 1890 Democrat William A. Jones defeated him.

-Death and legacy
+Death

 Browne returned to his law practice in Drummondtown, where he died a few months later.
-He was buried in the family plot at Mount Custis Cemetery.